hinerm/caterpillars/README.md

 ### Site menu

 The `make_menu.sh` script takes one input:
-1. A file with the desired taxonomy structure, with each taxonomic level indented by an additional space, with genus as the leaves
+1. A file with the desired taxonomy structure, with each taxonomic level indented by an additional space, with individuals as the leaves

 Sample usage: